espruino/EspruinoDocs/modules/Cron.md

 ## APPLICATION

 This module defines a simple Linux-like Cron system for Espruino.
-It supports '*' wildcard and list formats, but in the interest of minimal footprint, it does not support modulo (/) and range (-) shortcut formats, nor does it support Cron keywords such as @year, @month, etc.
+It supports `*` wildcard and list formats, but in the interest of minimal footprint, it does not support modulo (/) and range (-) shortcut formats, nor does it support Cron keywords such as `@year`, `@month`, etc.

 Intended to be a single instance to limit resources and timer overhead.
 Multiple instances will all reference same job queue and timer, thus multiple